 He waited until the audience laughed — and then fired a shot into Lincoln’s head.
 After scuffling with Rathbone, John Wilkes Booth leaped down into the crowd crying: “Sic Semper Tyrannis!” meaning, “thus always to tyrants” and made his escape.

-The actor-turned-assassin had imbued the Lincoln assassination with drama.
+The actor-turned-assassin had infused the Lincoln assassination with drama.
 But the story of John Wilkes Booth’s death was yet to unfold.

 The Hunt To Find John Wilkes Booth